modelscope/data-juicer/README.md

 ### Step2.
 Split the dataset (Optional)

 Our evaluation process requires 20GB–39GB of GPU memory (varies with `cache_max_entry_count` parameter values between 0.01–0.8).
-On a single NVIDIA L20 GPU, the evaluation process takes approximately 10 hours when `cache_max_entry_count=0.8`.
+On a single NVIDIA L20 GPU, the evaluation process takes 10-20 hours when `cache_max_entry_count=0.8`, with duration positively correlated with generated image quality.

 To reduce evaluation time, we provide dataset partitioning code.
 Please run: